tschoof/blog/_posts/2013-09-24-on-touch-id.md

 *Or a private eye!*

-Dude, we're not saying it's perfect, but it's better than a pin code nobody is using!
+Dude, nobody's saying it's perfect, but it's better than a pin code nobody is using!

 A level of security that is annoying and therefore not used is weaker than weak security, got it?
 [Apparently not](http://arstechnica.com/security/2013/09/defeating-apples-touch-id-its-easier-than-you-may-think/):